josephg/egwalker-paper/reg-text.typ

 Applying patches relies on heuristics, such as searching for some amount of context before and after the modified text passage, which can apply the patch in the wrong place if the same context exists in multiple locations, and which can fail if the context has concurrently been modified.
 These approaches therefore generally require manual merge conflict resolution and don't ensure automatic replica convergence.

-// A working typescript implementation of eg-walker is provided in our _reference-reg_ repository @reference-reg.
-This library is fully featured, but missing many optimisations in order to keep the code simple and easy to understand.
-We also provide a much more fully featured implementation of eg-walker in our _diamond types_ repository @dt.
-This is the implementation benchmarked in @benchmarking.

 /*
 #import "@preview/algorithmic:0.1.0"
 #import algorithmic: algorithm